Reds vs. Brewers Player Props Betting Odds

-Player prop betting options for Christian Yelich, Jonathan India and others are available in the Milwaukee Brewers-Cincinnati Reds matchup at Great American Ball Park on Friday, starting at 5:10 PM ET.
+Christian Yelich and Jonathan India are two of the players with prop bets available when the Milwaukee Brewers and the Cincinnati Reds meet at Great American Ball Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!